Effective with the 2014-2015 University Catalog, the university's general education program is renamed Mason Core.

 Under some circumstances, students may use a single course to fulfill more than one college-level requirement.
 It is also possible under some circumstances to use a single course to fulfill a university general education requirement and a college requirement or a requirement for the major.
 See an academic advisor for more information.

 George Mason University has Guaranteed Admission Agreements with certain Virginia community colleges.
-Transfer students who are offered GAA admission and meet all of the terms of the GAA agreement with their Virginia community college may be eligible for a waiver of George Mason University's lower level general education requirements.
+Transfer students who are offered GAA admission and meet all of the terms of the GAA agreement with their Virginia community college may be eligible for a waiver of George Mason University's lower level Mason Core requirements.
 GAA students who receive the waiver are still required by the university to complete English 302 and a synthesis course.
 GAA students who receive the waiver and are pursuing a degree in the College of Humanities and Social Sciences are considered to have met all college requirements except for proficiency in a foreign language (required of BA students).